 Another mystery is that shell rings are found in only four disparate places in the world: Japan, Colombia, Peru and the southeastern United States.
 The Sewee Ring (spelled variously as SeeWee or SeWee) is the northernmost of nearly 60 rings found in North America.
 Some of these form complete circular rings, while others have distinct openings along their wall.
 Sometimes the openings face the estuary, as does Sewee’s, though further south they often open onto the mainland sidie of the ring.

 Some, like Sewee, are nearly circular as in the letter C; others are more oval, looking more like a U. Again like Sewee, some stand alone while others are made up of multiple rings.
-The diameter of Sewee's ring is 215 feet, slightly smaller than the general average of 225 feet.
+The diameter of Sewee's ring is about 150 feet, smaller than the general average of 225 feet.
 Its walls are believed to have been 10 feet high, again average, though Sewee’s were steeper than most others.

 Despite these differences, they all feature a distinctive wall surrounding an open plaza that was cleared of debris.
 The walls are made mostly of oyster shells, along with mussels, clams and periwinkles mixed in.
 They also contain the occasional pottery shard, early tools, and bone fragments, leading archaeologists to conclude that their builders hunted, fished and raised their families during a time when their culture was transitioning from independent egalitarianism to a social community hierarchy.